thapasijan171/DSAwithSijan/src/content/blog/BinarySearchTree.md

 	<li><code>0 &lt;= Node.val &lt;= 10<sup>5</sup></code></li>
 </ul>

-<p>&nbsp;</p>
-<p><strong>Note:</strong> This question is the same as 783: <a href="https://leetcode.com/problems/minimum-distance-between-bst-nodes/" target="_blank">https://leetcode.com/problems/minimum-distance-between-bst-nodes/</a></p>

-## Solutions
+# Solutions

-### Solution 1: Inorder Traversal
+# Intuition

-The problem requires us to find the minimum difference between the values of any two nodes.
-Since the inorder traversal of a binary search tree is an increasing sequence, we only need to find the minimum difference between the values of two adjacent nodes in the inorder traversal.
+The problem is to find the minimum absolute difference between values of any two nodes in a Binary Search Tree (BST).
+Since the BST property ensures that an in-order traversal of the tree will yield a sorted sequence of node values, the smallest difference will be between adjacent nodes in this sorted sequence.

+# Approach
+1. **In-Order Traversal:** To find the minimum difference, perform an in-order traversal of the BST.
+This traversal will visit the nodes in ascending order.
+By comparing the current node’s value with the previous node’s value during the traversal, we can efficiently find the smallest difference.

+2. **Tracking Minimum Difference:**
+   - Initialize `ans` to a large value (infinity) to keep track of the minimum difference found.
-We can use a recursive method to implement the inorder traversal.
-During the process, we use a variable `\textit{pre}` to save the value of the previous node.
-This way, we can calculate the minimum difference between the values of two adjacent nodes during the traversal.
+   - Initialize `pre` to a very small value (negative infinity) to store the value of the previous node visited during the traversal.

+3. **Recursive Traversal:**
+   - Recursively traverse the left subtree.
+   - For the current node, compute the difference between the current node's value and the previous node's value (`pre`).
+Update `ans` if this difference is smaller than the current minimum difference.
+   - Update `pre` to the current node's value.
+   - Recursively traverse the right subtree.

+4. **Return Result:** After completing the traversal, `ans` will hold the smallest difference between values of any two nodes in the BST.

-The time complexity is `O(n)`, and the space complexity is `O(n)`.
-Here, `n` is the number of nodes in the binary search tree.
+The time complexity of this approach is O(n), where n is the number of nodes in the tree, since each node is visited exactly once.

 #### Java